TurboGears/tg2docs/docs/main/Extensions/Admin/index.rst

 Since it is secured the same way the other TurboGears controllers on, you could use it for any user on your system.
 The myriad of ways you can override different parts of the system mean that this tool could be an excellent resource for rapid prototyping of a web application, or even as a provider of placeholder for future components.

-.. todo:: Review this file for todo items.